Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model: Experiments

 The scatterplots of objective values are further shown for the other methods compared against, in \Cref{fig:pareto-fronts-crm}.
-Notice that, similar to \qpots, all methods identify distinct regions of correlated and conflicting objectives.
+Notice that, similar to \qpots, all methods identify distinct regions of nonconflicting and conflicting objectives.
 Further, EHVI and Sobol identify only two objective values that are Pareto optimal.
 While ParEGO, similar to \qpots, identifies several Pareto optimal objectives, the Pareto optimal objectives from ParEGO are dominated by those identified by \qpots.
-In other words, \qpots~is able to find designs with higher hypervolume compared to other ParEGO (and the rest of the methods) -- an observation that is also confirmed from the right panel of \Cref{fig:hv-comp-aso}.
+In other words, \qpots~is able to find designs with higher hypervolume compared to other ParEGO (and the rest of the methods) -- an observation that is also confirmed from the right panel of \Cref{fig:hv-comp-aso}. \mg{The aerodynamic interpretation of the Pareto optimal designs are better obtained from the pressure distribution and wing shape plots discussed next.}

 Next, we compare the pressure coefficient distribution on the wings and the wing cross-sectional shapes identified by \qpots.
 We compare them against an undeformed baseline wing to emphasize the impact of optimization; note that this is the unmodified CRM wing without any optimization involved. \Cref{fig:wing-comps} shows the pressure coefficients of the undeformed baseline wing on the left and an optimized wing at a Pareto optimal point on the right, for three different Pareto optimal designs; note that these correspond to cruise point 1.
-The drag coefficients at the two cruise points are printed below the wing as $[C_{D,1}, C_{D,2}]$.
-First, notice that there is a strong shock toward the trailing edge of the wing for the baseline design.
+The drag coefficients at the two cruise points are printed below the wing as $[C_{D,1}, C_{D,2}]$. \mg{First, notice that there is a strong shock toward the trailing edge of the wing for the baseline design.
 A common thread across all three Pareto optimal designs is that the optimized wing, for cruise point $1$, has a \emph{lower drag by $45-50$ counts}.
 On the other hand, the optimized drag at cruise point 2 is practically the same (or marginally higher) than the baseline drag for cruise point 2.
-This shows that the designs at the two cruise points are conflicting -- in other words, an independent optimization at one of the design points is likely to result in an undesirably large drag for the other cruise point, thereby emphasizing the need for multiobjective optimization.
+This shows that the designs at the two cruise points are conflicting -- in other words, an independent optimization at one of the design points is likely to result in an undesirably large drag for the other cruise point, thereby emphasizing the need for multiobjective optimization.}

 We next compare the pressure coefficient at selected spanwise cross-sections in \Cref{fig:cp-wing-sections}; note that this figure shows only the Pareto optimal shapes predicted by \qpots~since we already established that \qpots~outperforms other methods.
 In this plot, the red and blue lines correspond to the optimized and baseline wings, respectively.
 The relocation of the shock (from the trailing edge to leading edge of the wing) and its reduction in strength is quite evident from these plots.
 Furthermore, one can appreciate the overall reduction in the wave drag component by visualizing the area under these pressure coefficient plots.
 Crucially, unlike what could have happened in single objective optimization, multiobjective optimization does not entirely eliminate the shock.
 This is due to the tradeoffs that must be respected at the other operating condition which, thus, again emphasizes the need for multiobjective optimization for aerodynamic design.